ProjetsPL/treehouse-theme/_posts/us/beautiful-christmas-table-decorations.11-christmas-table-ideas.md

 ## Boho style Christmas table decorations

 Do you like **natural themes like forest** or rustic countryside?
-You can use them during the holiday season as well and create your own, unique composition.
+You can use them during the holiday season as well, creating your own, unique composition.
 Such ornaments are not very demanding and you can make them in no time.

 You are going to need **cloth napkins, some live plants, large candles**.
-You can prepare the napkins for your guests by tying them with a piece of twine and attaching a pine twig.
-You can also use a piece of laced ribbon to tie the cloth.
+You can prepare the napkins for your guests by tying them with a piece of twine and attaching a pine twig on top.
+You can also use a piece of laced ribbon.

 You can decorate your Christmas table by spreading a **burlap or laced table cloth** on its surface.
 Do not forget about candles.
 Small candleholders look great, but you can achieve even better effect by using plain long candles in candelabra.